Skip to main content

 01 · The kind of company we are

-We are a senior, employee-owned team of commerce specialists.
-We've been doing the same job for thirty-one years — taking complex commerce businesses and making them work properly under real operational pressure.
-Across that time the platforms have changed, the rhetoric has changed, the trends have changed.
+We're a senior, employee-owned team of commerce specialists.
+Thirty-one years on the same job: taking complex commerce businesses and making them work properly under real operational pressure.
+The platforms have changed across that time, the rhetoric has changed, the trends have changed.
 The problem we solve has not.

-We are not a "full-service digital agency".
+We're not a "full-service digital agency".
 We don't run brand campaigns, we don't pitch innovation theatre, and we don't farm out delivery.
-We design, build, integrate and run enterprise commerce — and we say no to the parts that aren't ours.
+We design, build, integrate and run enterprise commerce, and we say no to the parts that aren't ours to do.

 Decade